AI-Companion/AI-Companion/marabou/evaluation/README.txt

 ==build:
-docker build -t src .
+docker build -t evaluation .

 ==run:
 runs evaluation on port 8000, available by any address